Program Details

 Online

 To complete your background check online, visit the State of Minnesota Public Criminal History Search website.
 Enter your information (Name and DOB).
-Take a screenshot of the results, and be sure to include your name, birthdate, and full results page.
+Take a screenshot of the results that include your name, birthdate, and full results page.
 This process is free of charge.
 Depending on the type of internship or community engagement placement you participate in, obtaining a more detailed background check via in-person visit may be required (and may incur a fee).

 In-person